netjordan/node-red-contrib-ola/README.md

 # node-red-contrib-ola

 node-red-contrib-ola lets you control DMX devices via [OpenLighting](https://www.openlighting.org/).
-Currently it can only change the value immediately, but there are plans to implement fading, flashing etc.
+You can change straight to a value, or fade to the specified values.

 ## Install